 Thirsty?
 Well just give me an hour or two and I can make you a very special science slushie!
 Yes, this activity might take a bit of time, but it really excites kids when they get a sweet treat to enjoy at the end of their science lesson.
 Students use technology to explore the process of heat transfer and the science behind how salt and ice interact.

 In this activity kids are introduced to a concept that seems like magic, until we do a bit of investigation.
 Using some simple technology we explore how heat and temperature changes create a vacuum.
 The best part is that even understanding the science behind this activity, doesn’t change how fun it is to watch!

 Kids love a little magic!
 This circuit activity is inspired by Harry Potter and teaches them how to build a simple circuit with a break so they can cast Lumos and Nox.
 The simplistic design of this circuit makes it great for kids new to circuit building and electricity science experiments.

-Elementary kids love Dr. Seuss and in this STEM Activity we are taking a classic and using it for our inspiration.
-Oobleck is a non-Newtonian fluid that got it’s name from the Dr. Seuss book Bartholomew and the Oobleck.
+Elementary kids love this STEM Activity!
+Oobleck is a non-Newtonian fluid, which means it is sometimes solid, sometimes liquid, depending on pressure.
 For this lesson kids are challenged to engineer their own village with a special “sky”.
 Then it’s time to put those math skills to the test as they perfect the ratio of ingredients and make oobleck.
 Once they start the oobleck raining down on the village they can study the cool non-Newtonian properties as it transitions from solid to liquid.